-Our youth, particularly those who are underrepresented and minorities will enhance their professional skills using real life experiences such as (literature, art, music, linguistics and conversation, and other aspects of the social sciences).
+Our youth, particularly those who are underrepresented and minorities can enhance their professional skills using real life experiences such as (literature, art, music, linguistics and conversation, and other aspects of the social sciences).

-Programming will be provided through the Partnership of the SIUE College of Arts and Sciences and its IRIS Center for Digital Humanities, the SIUE STEM Center, and the Madison County Regional Office of Education.
+Programming is provided through the Partnership of the SIUE College of Arts and Sciences and its IRIS Center for Digital Humanities, the SIUE STEM Center, and the Madison County Regional Office of Education.
 Students from local universities, community colleges and high schools will be recruited as mentors.

-This STEM hub for Madison County youth will utilize the following programs:
+This STEM hub for Madison County youth utilizes the following programs:

 Math Games League

 To view the Alma Irene Aitch STEM Center Open House booklet, click here.